Samantha is the Director and Facilitator at Walk The Land

 Walk The Land

-I acknowledge the Woi Wurrung Wurundjeri people of the Kulin nation as the First Peoples of the land and waterways that I live, work and learn on.
-I honour their songlines, their storylines and I express my respect to Wurundjeri elders past, present and emerging.
+We acknowledge the Woi Wurrung Wurundjeri people of the Kulin nation as the First Peoples of the land and waterways that we live, work and learn on.
+We honour their songlines, their storylines and express our respect to Wurundjeri elders past, present and emerging.
 Sovereignty has not been ceded.
 Always was, always will be Aboriginal land.

 Powered by Mother Gaia